Menu

 RAAC Construction and its Prevalence

 RAAC is a lightweight construction material that gained popularity in the UK between the 1960s and 1980s.
 It was primarily used in school buildings and other public sector buildings due to its cost-effectiveness and ease of installation.
-A distinct characteristic of RAAC is its raac roof planks, widely used in education settings during that era.
+A distinct characteristic of RAAC is its raac roof planks, which were widely used in education settings during that era.

 The use of RAAC in school buildings was a testament to the evolving architectural practices of the time.
 However, as the years progressed, the structural integrity of these roofs became a matter of concern.
 The Building Research Establishment (BRE) began highlighting potential defects and the need for regular maintenance of buildings with RAAC construction.